 Heb je geen zin in sex is not a lurid story!
 Nor is it in Dutch.
-But why would the words "Have you no pleasure in sex?" find their way into a chiropractic questionaire?
+But why would the words "Have you no pleasure in sex?" find their way into a chiropractic questionaire that every new patient must fill in?

 "The majority of husbands remind me